Plants for Pollinators in the Classroom

 The

-See below for a press release about the program and for helpful web resources about gardening for butterflies and other pollinators.
+See below for past press releases about the program and for helpful web resources about gardening for butterflies and other pollinators.

 We are currently seeking sponsors for next year's Plants for Pollinators program in Mercer County.
 Please contact the Education Coordinator at 609-586-9603 to find out how you can support this program and help local children explore the joys of gardening for pollinators.